Captain Blood (1935 film): Production

 Warner Bros. was inspired to remake the film, which it had first produced as a silent picture in 1923, after the popularity of Treasure Island (1934) and The Count of Monte Cristo (1934) revived the Hollywood swashbuckler genre.

 Some of the film's sea-battle footage was taken from the silent film The Sea Hawk (1924).

+Script

+The job of writing the script was given to Casey Robinson who recalled that they stuck close to the novel's historical background but they humanized the movie more:

+We got inside the character of a young man who was a doctor in England, who was unjustly accused of conspiring against the throne, and who went into virtual slavery with a great feeling of the injustice done to him This led immediately to the theme of man’s injustice to man, because Morgan was not alone; he was with a lot of others who were transported to the Indies.
+And that theme, which was completely absent from the Sabatini novel, contributed greatly, I would say, to the success of the film.
+We humanized all the characters.
+Sabatini drew historical characters that, if they had been translated directly to the screen, would have been merely wooden figures, puppets moving in costume.
+This is the great danger in making costume pictures; this is the thing that has to be avoided.

+Part of this also involved humanizing the character played by Olivia de Havilland to make her more identificiable, her father and adding two comic doctors.

 Music score

 Captain Blood features a stirring and romantic musical score, the first of its type for a sound film, by Austrian composer Erich Wolfgang Korngold.
 In 1935, Warner Bros. asked Korngold to score the film, but he declined, feeling that a story about pirates was outside his range of interest.
 However, Korngold changed his mind after watching the filming.

 Korngold was required to compose more than an hour of symphonic music in only three weeks.
 The short time frame forced him to borrow portions of symphonic poems by Franz Liszt, which constituted approximately ten percent of the score.
 As such, Korngold was unwilling to take credit for the entire film score, insisting instead that his credit be for "musical arrangement" only.

 Captain Blood became an immediate hit, with an Oscar nomination for the score.
 As Korngold's first fully symphonic film score, it marked a milestone in his career, as he became the first composer of international stature to sign a contract with a film studio.
 It also launched Flynn's film career and gave a major boost to that of de Havilland, who would appear in another seven features with Flynn.
 Korngold would score six more starring Flynn.
 The film also opened the way for other costumed, romantic film adventures, which had not been seen since the silent era.